About the Industry

 product in the crowded entertainment and leisure arena, accounting

-for approximately £4.1bn of sales for UK companies.
+for approximately £4.8bn of sales for UK companies (see latest Publishers Association (PA) statistics).
+In

 It's also a global business which, partly due to the widespread